MultiMM: An OpenMM-based software for whole genome 3D structure reconstruction

 |------------------------------|--------------|-------------|---------------|-------------|

-| PLATFORM | str | None | None | name of the platform.
+| PLATFORM | str | CPU | None | Name of the platform.
 Available choices: CPU, OpenCL, CUDA. |

-| DEVICE | str | None | None | device index for CUDA or OpenCL (count from 0) |
+| DEVICE | str | None | None | Device index for CUDA or OpenCL (count from 0). |

 | FORCEFIELD_PATH | str | None | None | Path to XML file with forcefield. |

-| COMPARTMENT_PATH | str | None | None | It should be a `.bed` file with subcompartments from Calder. |
+| LOOPS_PATH | str | None | None | Path to `.bedpe` file with loops (required). |

-| LOOPS_PATH | str | None | None | A `.bedpe` file path with loops.
-It is required. |
+| COMPARTMENT_PATH | str | None | None | Path to `.bed` file with subcompartments from CALDER. |

-| ATACSEQ_PATH | str | None | None | A `.bw` or `.BigWig` file path with atacseq data for nucleosome interpolation.
-It is not required. |
+| ATACSEQ_PATH | str | None | None | Path to `.bw` or `.BigWig` file with ATAC-Seq data (optional). |

 | OUT_PATH | str | results | None | Output folder name. |